lballard625015/CEN3031-Project/README.md

 Instructions to Run WebFit Program:

-*Ensure you have a working/running mongodb database, install the driver (with npm install mongodb), and insert your connection string (found in "connect") into the backend "index.js" uri slot in line 13.
+*Ensure you have a working/running mongodb database, install the driver (with npm install mongodb), and insert your connection string (found in "connect") into the backend "index.js" URI slot in line 13.

 *To run, begin by downloading all dependencies within the frontend and backend in console.